tonsky/tonsky.me/site/blog/syntax-highlighting/index.md

 1. Look at something and tell what it is by its color (you can tell by reading text, yes, but why do you need syntax highlighting then?)
 2. Search for something.
 You want to know what to look for (which color).

-1 is direct index lookup: color → type of thing.
+1 is a direct index lookup: color → type of thing.

-2 is reverse lookup: type of thing → color.
+2 is a reverse lookup: type of thing → color.

 Truth is, most people don’t do these lookups at all.
-They might think they do, but in reality they don’t.
+They might think they do, but in reality, they don’t.

 Let me illustrate.
 Before: